 Across Harvard departments and Schools are focused on minimizing the amount of waste they produce by reusing equipment and materials that are no longer needed.
 Freecycle events for labs and offices are held throughout the year.
 Harvard University Dining Services has launched a reusable container program at several locations, and provides reusable mugs and reusable mug discounts at its retail locations.

 Composting is an essential part of Harvard’s commitment to waste reduction.
 By composting food scraps, coffee grounds, landscape waste, and compostable products, the Harvard community helps to divert organic waste from landfills and return valuable nutrients to plants and soils.

-Single stream recycling has been adopted university-wide.
-Harvard's Schools and departments also runs programs for e-waste, ink and toner cartridges, and Styrofoam recycling in labs.
+Single stream recycling is deployed University-wide.
 Harvard Athletics has partnered with the undergraduate Resource Efficiency Program to set up extensive recycling and waste reduction infrastructure during football games.

 Beyond the Bottle

 Students and staff are leading efforts to reduce bottled water usage as part of our commitment to sustainability and creating less waste.
 These initiatives range from the installation of refill stations in our buildings to educational campaigns to persuade our community to eliminate bottled water use and waste.